How to Use Papaya Leaf Juice for Dengue Fever

 The next morning it was confirmed that she had dengue fever and she was transported, under medical supervision, to the larger island of Koh Samui the same day to be treated at a hospital.

 While her symptoms were bad at the start, she did seem to recover very quickly.
 Her initial blood test showed her white blood cells were at 1.63 L, which is quite low when the normal average is between 4.3 and 10.8.
-Her platelet count was at 175,000, with 150,000 to 450,000 considered normal.
+Her platelet count was approximately 125,000, with 145,000 to 450,000 considered normal.

 Subsequent blood tests over the following days (which I unfortunately don’t have access to now but did see at the time), showed both white blood cells and platelet count increased, rather than dipped as the doctor had told us to expect.

-On day 4, after seeing her latest blood test, the doctor wrote on her sheet “dengue without complications”.
-By day 6 both white blood cells and platelets were significantly increased and she was told she had beaten the infection and was fit to fly.
+On day 4, after seeing her latest blood test, the doctor wrote on her medical sheet ‘dengue without complications’.
+By day 6 both white blood cells and platelets were so significantly increased that she was told she had beaten the dengue infection and was fit to fly.

 This is a very good result as dengue fever is usually at least a 7-day infection with many reporting several weeks of symptoms.
-Even with a long flight back only 6 days after first being diagnosed, she seemed to have recovered well from dengue.
+Even with a long flight back only 6 days after first being diagnosed, she seemed to have recovered well from the disease.

-From my research on the beneficial properties of papaya seeds and papaya leaf as a cancer treatment, I knew the plant had some powerful enzymes like papain and chymopapain and alkaloids such as carpaine, as well as a wealth of flavonoids and other beneficial compounds.
+From my research on the benefits of papaya seeds, I knew the plant had some powerful enzymes, like papain and alkaloids such as carpaine, as well as a wealth of flavonoids and other beneficial compounds.

-Both papaya seeds and papaya leaves are known to contain similar substances, though I suspect the seeds are best for parasites (and possibly malaria), while the juice of papaya leaves is most often given for dengue.
+Both papaya seeds and papaya leaves are known to contain similar substances, though I suspect the seeds are best for parasites, while the juice or extract of papaya leaves is most often given for dengue.

 On day 3, I found a fruiting papaya tree in the local area and took a medium sized and relatively young leaf from the lower part of it.
 It was a little lighter green than the fully matured dark green leaves up the top of the plant.